openbmc/phosphor-logging/README.md

 ## Encoding the BMC position in the entry ID

-On redundant BMC systems where multiple BMCs can be creating event logs, the 'use-bmc-pos-in-id' meson option will trigger the encoding of the BMC position into the upper byte of the event log ID so that all event logs will have unique IDs.
+On redundant BMC systems where multiple BMCs can be creating event logs, the 'redundant-bmc' meson option will trigger the encoding of the BMC position into the upper byte of the event log ID so that all event logs will have unique IDs.